 However, the defining characteristic of much of Icelandic sorcery is the oddly specific and elaborate rituals themselves, which often call for some bodily tithe or gruesome sacrifice.
 For instance, summoning a vengeful zombie required lots of spit and snot-licking.
 While many of the more insane workings were likely no more than folklore even in their day, and never actually attempted, they still make for some fascinatingly grim windows into the culture of the era.
 One of the crazier examples is the spell for summoning a creature called a “tilberi,” a two-headed snake-thing that would help people steal goat milk.

-The tilberi was summoned by stealing a rib from a corpse only recently interred, then wrapping the bone with grey wool (also stolen, preferably from the sheep of a widow).
-The macabre item was kept between a woman’s breasts, during which time she must spit out her communion bread or wafer for three Sundays and add it to the fetish, which would supposedly turn from dead to alive slowly until it was suckling the inside of her thigh and leaving a mark like a wart.
+The tilberi was said to be summoned by first stealing a rib from a corpse only recently interred, then wrapping the bone with gray wool (also stolen, preferably from the sheep of a widow).
+This macabre totem was then to be kept between a woman’s breasts, during which time she must spit out her communion bread or wafer for three Sundays, and feed it to the fetish, which would slowly grow and become alive, until it was suckling the inside of her thigh, where it left a mark like a wart.

-This sacrificial aspect is never more evident than in the case of the “nábrók,” directly translated as “necropants.”
-The vile leggings were the main component in a ritual that was said to bring the caster unlimited wealth, although the requirements of the spell were so outlandish that simple back-breaking labor may have been a simpler alternative.
+But possibly even more stomach-churning than the tilberi is the legend of the “nábrók,” or “necropants.”
+These vile leggings were the main component in a ritual that was said to bring the caster unlimited wealth, although the requirements of the spell were so outlandish that simple back-breaking labor seems like a more attractive alternative.